avr-llvm/llvm/README.md

 See `AVR_SUPPORT.md` for a list of supported instructions.

+## AVR clang fork
+4ntoine hosts a work in progress fork of clang, aimed to be a drop-in command-line replacement for AVR-GCC.
+It can be found [here](https://github.com/4ntoine/clang).

 ## Features
 * Machine code generation
 * Subtarget features (not completely finished)